The Top 10 Jewelry Investments for 2021 October 18, 2021 – Posted in: Jewelry Blog

-The so-called fancy diamonds are colored and not graded on this scale.
-These are exceptionally rare and the ratio is similar to the natural saltwater pearls.
+The so-called “fancy diamonds” are colored and not graded on this scale.
+These are exceptionally rare and their ratios are much more similar to natural saltwater pearls.

 GIA indicates that 1 in 10,000 diamonds has a desirable color.
 And the colors that attract the most attention are blue, red, pink, and green.

-As a result, fancy diamonds have become one of the best jewelry investments.
-What’s more, these eye-catching assets have had stable growth over the past decade.
-But it’s not only about their rarity.
+As a result, fancy diamonds have become one of the greatest jewelry investments.

 For example, the famous CTF Pink Star has become the most expensive gemstone in the world in 2017.
 This mesmerizing pink diamond was sold in a Hong Kong auction for $71.2m.

-Contact us to view our collection of Colored Diamonds.
+Contact us to view our collection of investment-quality colored diamonds.